 When I was about eight years old, my dad woke me up in the morning to tell me that one of my favourite baseball players had been traded.

-Yes, in 1984 it would have been pretty difficult to spontaneously capture moments like that because the equipment was cumbersome, awkward and bulky.
-But now, 30 years later, it’s not only easy to do this with your smartphone, it has become a trend.
+Yes, in 1984, it would have been pretty difficult to spontaneously capture moments like that because the equipment was cumbersome, awkward and bulky.
+But 30 years later, it’s not only easy to do this with your smartphone; it has become a trend.
 And to be brutally honest, it’s a disturbing trend.

 The whole thing is so staged; the mother actually repeats the daughter’s answers a couple of times—just to make sure everybody watching can clearly understand what is going on.

 I don’t know about you, but as a parent, I rarely reach for my iPhone when my kid is having a meltdown or tantrum.
 The last thought I’m having is, "I wonder if this could go viral."
 These types of orchestrated, made-for YouTube moments need to stop immediately because they are sending the wrong message.